 If you’re new to English, you’ll need to learn the fundamentals of the language first.
 Building a strong foundation in English grammar will not only assist you in correctly constructing your sentences, but it will also make it easier for you to develop your communication abilities in both spoken and written English.

-Basics of English Grammar Topics for Beginners
+Basics of English Grammar

 Study the following important grammar topics for spoken English.